Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 4. Replace Stock Firmware on the AC1200 Wi-Fi Access Point

-5. Archer C5 v2 into the Refuse Bin, R7000 as the New Wi-Fi AP
+5. Archer C5 v2 to the Trash, R7000 as the New Wi-Fi AP

-6. Set up the Trusted Wireless Network
+6. Set Up the Trusted Wireless Network

-7. Network Devices Interconnectivity Check
+7. Network-Device Interconnectivity Check

-8. Windows File Sharing Gotchas
+8. Windows File-Sharing Gotchas

-9. Public Service Announcement: Edge Browser
+9. Public Service Announcement: Microsoft Edge Browser

-Part 3 – Setup DNS Adblocking
+Part 3 – Set Up DNS Ad Blocking

 1. Block Clickbait, Incessant Ads, and Dangerous Sites

-2. Intercept all DNS Requests, Even to Hardcoded DNS Servers
+2. Intercept All DNS Requests, Even to Hard-coded DNS Servers

 Part 4 – Trick the YouTube Ad Algorithm